-Some sun exposure below sunburn level can be beneficial, helping our bodies create vitamin D and promoting feelings of general well being; however, travellers should be made aware of the dangers of sun exposure and the associated increased risk of skin cancer.
+Some sun exposure - below the level of sunburn - can be beneficial through helping our bodies create vitamin D and promoting feelings of general well being.
+However, it is essential to be aware of the dangers of sun exposure and the associated increased risk of skin cancer.
 Sun exposure can lead to a range of skin problems including:

-Sunburn is more likely when, in addition to direct exposure from the sun, UV is also reflected from water (swimming pools or the sea), white sand or snow.
-The risk is greater at higher altitudes when there is less protection from the earth's atmosphere.
+Risk of sunburn is increased when, in addition to direct exposure from the sun, Ultraviolet radiation (UV) is also reflected e.g. from water (swimming pools or the sea), white sand or snow.
+The risk is also greater at higher altitudes when there is less protection from the earth's atmosphere.

 UV radiation from the sun is the main cause of skin cancer.
 UV is transmitted in three wavelengths - UVA, UVB and UVC.
-UVC does not penetrate the earth's atmosphere; this means we only need to protect our skin against UVA and UVB.
+UVC does not penetrate the earth's atmosphere but we still need to protect our skin against UVA and UVB.

 UVB protection in sunscreen helps prevent sunburn which is linked to skin cancers.
 UVA is the form of UV radiation that affects the skins elastin, leading to wrinkles and sun-induced skin damage.
 UVA protection in a sunscreen helps defend the skin against photo ageing.

 - Babies and children.

-- Fair skinned people, those with red hair, freckles or moles.
+- Those with lots of freckles or moles.

 - Those with certain medical conditions such as albinism or previous skin cancer.

-- Those taking medicines such as tetracyclines (including doxycycline), oral hypoglycaemic drugs and diuretics.
+- Those taking drugs which may increase photosensitivity, such as tetracyclines (including doxycycline), oral hypoglycaemic drugs and diuretics.

 The safest way to enjoy the sun and protect your skin from sunburn is to use a combination of shade, clothing and sunscreen.